complexvariables/ComplexRegions.jl/docs/src/polygons.md

 # Polygons

-There are two specialized implementations of the `AbstractClosedPath` type: `CircularPolygon` and the subtype `Polygon`, which implement the `AbstractCircularPolygon` and `AbstractPolygon` types, respectively.
+There are two specialized implementations of the `AbstractClosedPath` type: `CircularPolygon` and the subtype `Polygon`.

 ## CircularPolygon